 How Widgets Stack on Smaller Displays

-- The mobile stacking logic is based on the order of the available rows, and after that, the columns within each row.
+- The mobile stacking logic is based on the order of the available rows in the layout, and after that, the columns within each row.

 - At the narrowest mobile width, everything will collapse to a single column.